Almir Gredić

 Almir Gredić (born 27 April 1976) is a Bosnian retired professional footballer who played as an attacking midfielder.

-From 27 December 2012 until 27 September 2015, he held the role of president of Bosnian Premier League club Željezničar, replacing Sabahudin Žujo, becoming the youngest ever Željezničar president in history at the age of 36.
+He was president of FK Željezničar from 2012 to 2015.

 International career

-Gredić made his debut for Bosnia and Herzegovina in a March 2000 friendly match away against Jordan and has earned a total of 4 caps, scoring no goals.
+Gredić made his debut for Bosnia and Herzegovina in a March 2000 friendly game away against Jordan and has earned a total of 4 caps, scoring no goals.
 His final international was an August 2005 friendly against Estonia.

 Personal life

-Gredić has been married to Aida Murtezić since 2010 and together have two children.
+Gredić has been married to Aida Murtezić since 2010.
+They have two children.